elifesciences/tech-team/adr/0007-choosing-an-open-source-component.md

 ### Reliability

 - Check the code: are there any obvious code smells?
+- Check the documentation: is there a README with a quickstart guide to get you up and running quickly?
+Collectively, is the documentation sufficient?
 - Try out the code: does it behave as expected?
 Are there any idiosyncrasies in behaviour or usage that may indicate a design problem?
 A design problem may make bugs more likely, and may make it harder to fix them.
 - Check the issues (open and closed): how many bug reports are there?
 How frequently are they reported?